Jax Taylor Reveals The Surprising Thing That Made Him Grow Up

 Be proud of your accomplishments big or small, never listen to doubters because they are haters Don’t let people bring you down and tell you what you can and can’t do. we go around this crazy earth one time….and it’s not a long time, so be happy with you and take care of you!!
 Remember we are all just building our resume/portfolio till we meet the man upstairs.
 Have a great night! ✝️????

-Jax Tayor previously told Men’s Health that he fell into a deep rut after his father Ronald Chauchi’s passing in late 2017.
-Taylor told the magazine that after his father’s death he wanted to lock himself in a room and do enough drugs to hurt himself.
+Jax Tayor previously told Men’s Health that he fell into a deep rut after his father Ronald Cauchi’s passing in late 2017.
+Taylor told the magazine that after his father’s death, he wanted to lock himself in a room and do enough drugs to hurt himself.
 It was future fiancée Brittany Cartwright who suggested that Jax try medical marijuana as a way to cope.
 Taylor revealed that marijuana changed his life and prompted him to cut back on drinking, quit other drugs, and start working out.

 Vanderpump Rules fans know that Jax Taylor’s partying and drinking used to get out of control, but he drastically cut back on the booze over the past year.
 Taylor’s more limited drinking has also helped him to lose weight ahead of his wedding to Cartwright, which is set for June 29 in Kentucky.